paolodellepiane/telegramR/README.md

 # Project Title

-This project is a proof of concept: the purpose is to use boscop bindings for zserge webview and rust backend, with a ui as lightweight as possible (hyperui + parcel + bulma), easily development (development mode uses websockets as communication layer between ui and rust backend, permitting splitted debug of ui by using the builtin browser dev tools, and rust) and a "production" mode that zips and bundles the ui inside the final executable.
+This project is a proof of concept: the purpose is to use boscop bindings for zserge webview and rust backend, with a ui as lightweight as possible (hyperui + parcel + bulma), easily development (development mode uses websockets as communication layer between ui and rust backend, permitting splitted debugging of ui by using the built-in browser dev tools, and rust debugging in vscode) and a "production" mode that zips and bundles the ui inside the final executable.

 ## Getting Started
 * Clone this repository